w3c/Mobile-Checker/CONTRIBUTING.md

 Looking to contribute to Mobile Checker?
 There is many ways to get involved in its developement.
 Please take few minutes to read this document to understand how you can help in Mobile Checker developement.

-## Introduction

-We want to make it easy for a web developer to contribute to the Mobile Checker.
-Please take the time to read this document before create your first pull request.

 ## Add a new check

 It is pretty simple to add a new check to the mobile checker.
 Create a new check require only an experience in a client side JavaScript developement.